-The Dakota NDT model MX1-DL is a digital ultrasonic thickness gauge with time based B-Scan and alpha numeric data logger.
-Based on the same operating principles as SONAR, the MX1-DL is capable of measuring the thickness of various materials with accuracy as high as \pm 0.001 inches, or \pm 0.01 millimeters.
+The Dakota NDT model $\it MX2-DL$ is a visual A / B scan ultrasonic thickness gauge.
+Based on the same operating principles as SONAR, the $\it MX2-DL$ is capable of measuring the thickness of various materials with accuracy as high as \pm 0.001 inches, or \pm 0.01 millimeters.
 The principle advantage of ultrasonic measurement over traditional methods is that ultrasonic measurements can be performed with access to only one side of the material being measured.